-Residents of the PHA-Assisted units are to be charged Resident Rent in accordance with 24 CFR § 960.253 and 24 CFR § 5.628.
+Residents of the PHA-Assisted units are to be charged Resident Rent in accordance with 24 CFR §960.253, 24 CFR § 5.628, and the earned income disallowance procedures of the Chicago Housing Authority.

-Residents of LIHTC units will be charged a rent established by the Agent but in no case shall the LIHTC rent exceed the maximum rent allowable under section 42 of the Internal Revenue Code of 1986.
+Residents of LIHTC units will be charged a rent established by the Agent but in no case shall the LIHTC rent exceed the maximum rent allowable under section 42 of the Internal Revenue Code of 1986, as amended.